zavierferodova/Corona-Statistic/README.md

 - API Source : [Kawal Corona](https://kawalcorona.com/api/)
 - Web Link : [https://corona-statistic.herokuapp.com/](https://corona-statistic.herokuapp.com/)

+**(Note) Update 2022**
+_This application data is not accurate because an official site that is used for this app data is closed.
+Data on this application is lastest fetched data from the back - end before the official site closed._

 ## Development & Production Build

 Front - End Development